RightsandWrongsgit/ARMTEC/business/purchaseintent.md

 #### In the Envelop

+We are sending the eligible respondents concept statement or ads for a subsequent phone survey follow up of the concept test evaluation portion of the study.
 There is an outer envelop for postal mailing requirements.
 There is an inner master envelop with the statement below printed on its outside.
 Within that master envelop are smaller envelops which contain a code like "A", "B", "C", etc. so the respondent can be instructed to open a specific one and you will record which as the interview commences.
 Within each smaller inner envelop is a stimulus in concept statement or full advertisement form for them to read just before you proceed with the interview about it.

 #### Concepts Mailed in Envelop with the following statement imprinted on the outside